-You need alive baits less than 150mm (6inches) long.
-Just about any species will work fine: spotties, mullet, bullies, and so on.
+You need live baits up to 150mm (6 inches) long.
+Just about any species will work fine: spotties, mullets, bullies, and so on.
 Take a 5/0 hook and pass the barb in and out of the skin of the baitfish just behind the head.

 John Dory will also readily take small jigs and soft plastics.
-As John Dory are stealth hunters you don’t need to wind the reel fast as the Dory are unlikely to chase your lure.
-John Dory will readily take a mussel bait well tied on to the hook.
+As John Dory are stealth hunters you don’t need to wind the reel fast as the Dory is unlikely to chase your lure.
+John Dory will readily take a mussel bait well tied onto the hook.

 They aren’t much of a fighting fish when hooked.
 They are instead targeted for their eating qualities which are excellent.
 Their fine delicate flesh makes them one of our very best table fish species.